What museums to visit in Amsterdam

 For modern art nerds:

 FOAM is dedicated specifically to photography, and in addition to being a museum, is an international photography organization which focuses on developing budding photographic talent.
 Located smack in the city center, FOAM is a great museum to stop by if you only have an hour to spend in a museum.
+If you love photography, FOAM is one of the best museums in Amsterdam for you.

 For the curious scientist inside you: